Download the daily routes and rest stops map here* (2.4 MB).

 • Connect your GPS to your computer (most use a USB cable).

-• Using whichever File Manager program you are familiar, copy the the files from the folder to the GPS.
+• Using whichever File Manager program you are familiar, copy the files from the folder to the GPS.
 Most Garmin devices have you copy the files to the "NewFiles" folder.

 • Safely disconnect your GPS from the computer.